Festival covers race

 The films screened were “White Right: Meeting the Enemy,” “Accidental Courtesy: Daryl Davis, Race & America,” “13th,” and 2018 Oscar winner for best original screenplay, “Get Out.”

-After each film Elizabeth “Libby” Rhoades, an associate professor of psychology led a discussion with the students in attendance regarding the film.
+After each film Elizabeth “Libby” Rhoades, an associate professor of school psychology led a discussion with the students in attendance regarding the film.
 There were also brief intermissions between films to let the audience stretch their legs, grab snacks and settle in for the next film.
 Rhoades explained the process of how the films shown were selected.

 “At the beginning of the year our Social Justice/ Diversity Committee we came up with a bunch of films,” Rhoades said.
 “We actually polled students on which ones they thought would be most effective and suggestions on films we had not seen.”